 “Zoom-Zoom” is Mazda’s most recent and perhaps most popular marketing slogan.
 The phrase (or is it a sound?) represents the “emotion of motion” that Mazda says drivers feel in its cars.
-Mazda has long distinguished itself from its competition by building sporty, fun to drive cars.
-Models like the RX-7, MX-5 Miata, and Mazda6, and the unique use of engine technologies like the Wankel Rotary Engine and Miller-cycle engine, have allowed Mazda to zoom-zoom into the hearts of consumers and into the winner’s circle on the track.
+Mazda has long distinguished itself from its competition by building sporty, fun-to-drive cars.
+Models like the RX-7, MX-5 Miata, Mazda6, and the unique use of engine technologies like the Wankel Rotary Engine and Miller-cycle engine have allowed Mazda to zoom into the hearts of buyers and the winner’s circle on the track.

 Our product development team spends over 8,000 hours a year researching the best Mazda auto parts, and they are carefully selected by our trained engineers so you can rest assured that you are getting the correct, high quality part you need for your car, truck or SUV, at a discount price.
 If we wouldn't put the part in our own vehicles, we won't sell them to anyone else.
 A new aftermarket replacement Mazda part from 1A Auto will save you 30-50% on average over a comparable new OEM replacement Mazda part that you would get at a dealership, and our new aftermarket Mazda parts are also extremely durable and reliable.
 Don't overpay for Mazda parts and save yourself from a lot of potential headaches by shopping at 1A Auto.